Ranky Tanky Builds On The Music And Culture Of Slave Descendants

 (SOUNDBITE OF SONG, "GOODBYE SONG")

 GROSS: The Ranky Tanky band members joined us from the Argot Studio in New York.
 Our thanks to engineer Ivan Koreyev (ph).
+Coming up, Ken Tucker reviews the new album by Curtis Harding.
 This is FRESH AIR.